 First of all, Internet access can be blocked entirely on both computers and mobile devices.
 Then, there are also many programs that allow employers to block specific websites or limit their usage.
 These programs often include the ability to remotely monitor Internet surfing activity, block websites for a specific number of minutes, and limit time allowed on them.
 They can also collect statistics for a given time period, telling a manager how many minutes or even hours an employee has spent on certain websites and apps.

 Along with hundreds of “how to block social media at work” manuals, there are hundreds of manuals on how to access blocked sites at work.
 I’ve personally counted 21 methods to unblock forbidden websites in five minutes.
 Sounds impressive, right?
 You can bet that your employees are able to do the same.
-This leads us to the idea that restricting management methods aren’t that effective.
+This leads us to the idea that restricting management methods isn’t that effective.

 Reasons for blocking social networking sites